Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Results, Data Analysis, Taxonomies

 In the main, the extracted neural terms refer to the neural architecture implemented in a given study.
-We group these into higher level categories such as Linear models, Early generation (which includes CNNs), Graphical models, and Sequence-to-Sequence.
-We also include here Neuro-Symbolic architectures such as Logic Tensor Networks (LTN) and Recursive Neural Knowledge Networks (RNKN) because they are suitable to optimization via gradient descent.
+We group these into higher level categories such as Linear models, Early generation (which includes CNNs), Graphical models, Sequence-to-Sequence - Figure \ref{fig:Neural-architectures}.

+We have included Transformers in the Sequence-to-Sequence category as the original architecture was an encoder/decoder with attention.
+It should be noted that not all Transformers since then employ both an encoder and decoder, or generate sequences.
+What they have in common is the attention mechanism described in the seminal paper Attention Is All You Need, by Vaswami et al. \cite{vaswani2017attention} which dramatically advanced NLP research.
+We also include here Neuro-Symbolic architectures such as Logic Tensor Networks (LTN), Recursive Neural Knowledge Networks (RNKN), Tensor Product Representations (TPRs), and Logical Neural Networks (LNN) because they are suitable to optimization via gradient descent - Figure \ref{fig:nesy-architectures}.

-We include one study \cite{Skrlj2021989} which doesn't strictly meet the neural criteria in the sense that it does not implement gradient descent, but rather Neuroevolution (NE).
-Neuroevolution involves genetic algorithms for modifying neural network weights, topologies, or ensembles of networks by taking inspiration from biological nervous systems \cite{miikkulainen:encyclopedia10-ne,Lehman_Miikkulainen_2013}.
+We include one study \cite{Skrlj2021989} which does not implement gradient descent, but rather Neuroevolution (NE).
+Neuroevolution involves genetic algorithms for learning neural network weights, topologies, or ensembles of networks by taking inspiration from biological nervous systems \cite{miikkulainen:encyclopedia10-ne,Lehman_Miikkulainen_2013}.
 Neuroevolution is often employed in the service of Reinforcement Learning (RL).
+Studies which do not specify a particular architecture are categorised as Multilayer Perceptron (MLP).